Employment and Benefits

 Reemployment System

-Regardless of whether male or female, if an employee who chose to leave the company to accompany his or her spouse relocating for work wishes, he or she can register with our reemployment system for three years (five years in the event an extension is permitted).
+If an employee who chose to leave the company wishes, he or she can register with our reemployment system for five years.
 During the registration period, we devise ways in which to keep that employee in contact with our company.
-For example, we provide opportunities for self-improvement, send bulletins, and inform him or her of the system status and updates.
+For example, we bear the cost for self-improvement and send corporate information.

-ITOCHU Kids Day for Visiting Mom & Dad at Work
+ITOCHU Kids Day for Visiting Mom and Dad at Work

 Employee Benefits